microsoft/TypeScript-Handbook/pages/Namespaces.md

 # Introduction

 Namespaces are another, TypeScript-specific way to organize your code.
-[Modules](../Modules.md) follow the ECMAScript standard and should be the first option you consider.
+[Modules](./Modules.md) follow the ECMAScript standard and should be the way that you structure your application.
-However, namespaces are simpler and can be easier to use for simple applications.
+However, namespaces are simpler and are appropriate for smaller-scale organization.

 Before TypeScript 1.5, namespaces were called "internal modules" and modules were called "external modules".
-Because of this history, you can use either the `namespace` keyword or the `module` keyword, but you should always use `namespace` in new code.
+Because of this history, you may use either the `namespace` keyword or the `module` keyword, but you should always use `namespace` in new code.

 ## Using Namespaces